gstack/parseq/index.md

 # USE

-## Require
+Conventional require statements.
 {% highlight javascript %}
 var par = require("parseq").par;
 var seq = require("parseq").seq;
 {% endhighlight %}

-or the shorthand (but it places "par" and "seq" in the global scope, and will make jshint unhappy).
+Or use the shorthand (but it places `par` and `seq` in the global scope, and will make jshint unhappy).

 {% highlight javascript %}
 require("parseq")();